Cast Care Tips

 Water and your cast

-- Keep your cast covered with at least two layers of plastic when you take a shower or bath or when you have any other contact with water.
+- Tape a sheet of plastic to cover your cast when you take a shower or bath or when you have any other contact with water.
 Moisture can collect under the cast and cause skin irritation and itching.
 It can make infection more likely if you have had surgery or have a wound under the cast.

 Cast and skin care